The Ten Biggest Bodybuilding Mistakes

 To stimulate muscular strength and size increases you have to work your muscles harder than they are accustomed to, and the harder the better.

-Specifically, you should perform each exercise until it is impossible to continue in good form, using a heavy enough weight that you are only able to perform between 3 and 12 slow, controlled reps (The slower the reps, the fewer you need to do.
-By slow I mean taking at least five seconds to lift and five seconds to lower the weight, but even slower is better; I recommend taking ten seconds to both lift and lower the weight.)
+Specifically, you should perform each exercise until it is impossible to continue in good form, using a heavy enough weight that you are only able to perform between five and twenty slow, controlled reps (by slow I mean taking at least three seconds to lift and three seconds to lower the weight, and reversing direction between the lifting and lowering movements without bouncing, yanking, or jerking the weight).

 The exercise is not over when the muscles start to burn or when things start to become uncomfortable.
 The real valuable work is just starting.
 The exercise isn’t even over when your muscles feel like they’re on fire and your heart is pounding through your chest, you’re just getting to the best part.
 The greatest stimulus for muscular strength and size increases occur during the last few hardest reps, and if you give up at any point short of an all-out effort, you aren’t going to get nearly the same growth stimulation.